Adversarial Multiple Access Channels with Individual Injection Rates: Technical Preliminaries

 Natural subclasses of deterministic distributed broadcast algorithms in multiple access channels were defined in~\cite{ChlebusKR09,ChlebusKR-TALG}.
 We use the same classification, which we give next. \begin{quote} We call an algorithm \emph{adaptive} when control bits can be used in its messages; otherwise an algorithm is called \emph{non-adaptive}.

 An algorithm is \emph{acknowledgment based} when a node without packets to transmit stays in an initial state and resets its state to an initial state immediately after a successful transmission.

-An acknowledgment-based algorithm is \emph{oblivious} if the decision whether a currently handled packet is to be transmitted or not depends only on the station's name and which consecutive round it is devoted to broadcasting a packet by this station, counting rounds from the first one assigned for the packet. \end{quote} A related terminology is used in the literature to contrast algorithms that sense the channel continuously, called ``full sensing,'' with ones that do not sense the channel when not having pending packets to broadcast.
+An acknowledgment-based algorithm is \emph{oblivious} if the decision whether a packet is to be transmitted or not depends only on the station's name and which consecutive round it is devoted to broadcasting a currently handled packet by this station, counting rounds from the first one assigned to this packet. \end{quote} A related terminology is used in the literature to contrast algorithms that sense channel continuously, called ``full sensing,'' with ones that do not sense channel when not having pending packets to broadcast.
 All algorithms we consider are ``full sensing,'' as our definition of broadcast algorithm stipulates that stations obtain feedback from the channel in each round and make state transitions in each round.
-The term ``acknowledgment-based'' is sometimes used to mean that the algorithm has the property that when a station keeps attempting to transmit a packet and eventually succeeds, then the channel ``acknowledges'' this fact by a special feedback, which triggers the station to reset its state to an initial one.
-We use a categorization of protocols based on properties of state transitions, which simplifies the definition of a protocol as an input/output automaton.
-For example, rather than consider two cases of what happens when a station senses the channel and what when it does not, we say that a station executing an acknowledgment-based algorithm without pending packets loops in an initial state.
+The term ``acknowledgment-based'' is sometimes used to mean that the algorithm has the property that when a station keeps attempting to transmit a packet and eventually succeeds, then the channel ``acknowledges'' this fact by its feedback, which triggers the station to reset its state to an initial one.